wshon/madedit-mod/README.txt

 5. Update simplified Chinese translation

 Mod v0.2.2
-1. Add "Insert increamental numbers" to edit popup menu
+1. Add "Insert incremental numbers" to edit popup menu
-2. Column Align(Alpha, Known issue: crash with tab misked with spaces.)
+2. Column Align(Alpha, Known issue: crash with tab mixed with spaces.)
 3. Add attribute check in file change detect.
 The file would be marked as modified if it was deleted, changed attributes.
 4. Improve the code of InsertColumnString